felixdagnon/CodeStar-Deploying-and-Changing-Serverless-Patterns/README.md

 Switch to Events, Resources then Parameters tab to know more.

-Upon successful creation of stack named codestar-webapp-go, another stack will be created called as awscodestar-myproject-infrastructure
+Upon successful creation of stack named codestar-webapp-go, another stack will be created called as codestar-webapp-go-infrastructure

 Check out their Events, Resources, and Parameters section too.